mdeff/ntds_2016/README.md

    cd ntds_2016
    ```

-4. Install the basic packages from [PyPI] (non-Anaconda users).
+4. Non-Anaconda users.
+Install the basic packages from [PyPI].
 If it fails, it
    is probably because you need to install some native packages with your
    package manager.
 Please read the error messages.
 Remember, Google is your
    friend !